ether/ueberDB/README.md

 must be an array.
 If `propertyPath` is an empty array then `setSub()` is equivalent to `set()`.
 Empty objects are created as needed if the property path does not exist (including if `key` does not exist in the database).
-It is an error to attempt to set a property on a non-object. `bufferedCallback` is optional and is called when the change has been buffered. `writtenCallback` is optional and is called when the database driver has reported that the change has been written.
+It is an error to attempt to set a property on a non-object. `cb` is optional and is called when the database driver has reported that the change has been written.

 Examples: